pillowsofwind/LLM-CBRN-Risks/README.md

 ## Getting Started

-This repository contains code to reproduce experiments from our paper "Nuclear Deployed!": Analyzing Catastrophic Risks in Decision-making of Autonomous LLM Agents.
+This repository contains code to reproduce experiments from our paper "Nuclear Deployed: Analyzing Catastrophic Risks in Decision-making of Autonomous LLM Agents".

 ### Installation